microsoft/FluidFramework/shared-tree.api.md

 export const Insert: {
     create: (nodes: EditNode[], destination: StablePlace) => Change[];
 };

+// Warning: (ae-internal-missing-underscore) The name "isDetachedSequenceId" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function isDetachedSequenceId(node: EditNode): node is DetachedSequenceId;

 // @public
 export interface ISharedTreeEvents extends IErrorEvent {